ajaquith/markerbench/content/posts/twenty-year-war.md

 ---
 title: The Twenty-Year War on Cybercrime
+authors:
-author: arj
+ - arj
-description: Digital crime is on the rise.
+summary: Digital crime is on the rise.
 To defeat it, defenders need to scale up, gain the full picture of risk, and heed the lessons of John Boyd.
 date: 2015-06-06 12:00:01 -0400
 tags:
   - security
   - risk
   - big data
 image: /images/johnboyd.jpg
 featured: true
-comments: true
 aliases:
   - /blog/2015/06/06/gartner-speech/
 ---